Cookadle/cart253/Self-Portrait/README.md

 > *This is a self portrait of Jeany Corrius one of the many formidable students of Pippin.As an early 2000s kid myself,I love any hint of nostalaia and childhood dreams.Therefore in this self portrait

-> the goal is to merge the concept of windows 7  pop up ad with retro art as a fun nostalgic way to present myself.Ideally the user should feel as if they wwere pulled back in the early 2000s fun
+> the goal is to merge the concept of windows 7 pop up ad with cubism art as a fun nostalgic way to present myself.Ideally the user should feel as if they wwere pulled back in the early 2000s fun

 > intriguing ads filled year of technology.